Buffet E13 clarinet

 In playing, the clarinet blows freely - and with a level of refinement

 that befits its price.
-Tonewise it has depth and evenness, even over the
+Tonewise it has depth and evenness, even

-choice can make gains in this area (the standard piece supplied is adequate
+- and mouthpiece choice can make gains in this area (the standard

 The action feels smooth and positive, even better after a bit of tweaking,